 Biotin (vitamin B7) is a water-soluble micronutrient which helps in energy production.
 Also known as Vitamin H or coenzyme R, biotin cannot be synthesized in the body and thus must be obtained from food.
 It plays a major role in remediating neurological disorders, hair loss and certain skin problems such as eczema and acne.

 Biotin plays various roles in your body which include:

-- Enhances proper function of the nervous system
+4. Enhances the proper function of the nervous system

 Common Signs and Symptoms of Biotin Deficiency

 Though not common like with other nutrients, biotin deficiency or insufficiency can occur.
 This is mainly because this micronutrient is water soluble and hence cannot be stored in the body.
 Thus, you should consistently take biotin in your diet to prevent deficiency.
 If you have a biotin deficiency, the most common signs and symptoms may include:

 • Hair loss or thinning

 • Red and scaly rashes particularly on your face